ianhyzy/blog.ian.gay/_posts/2019-05-30-home-automation.md

 * 📺Harmony Hub + Home Control remote

 # Step 1: Preparing your NAS and Docker
 While you will need to use the command line to setup Home Assistant in docker, I still use the docker package that's available to easily manage my six other docker installs, which do not need the command line options to start.
 The Docker package doesn't support the device argument, which is used to allow the docker container to read the Zigbee/Z-Wave USB stick.
-It's easy to do, just follow this guide to install the .spk.
+It's easy to do, just follow [this guide](https://tylermade.net/2017/09/28/how-to-install-docker-on-an-unsupported-synology-nas/) to install the offical Docker `.spk` via Package Center.

-You'll also need to enable SSH under Control Panel > Terminal and SNMP
+You'll also need to enable SSH under `Control Panel > Terminal` and `SNMP`.

 # Step 2: Installing Home Assistant
 Installing home assistant requires a few steps with Docker and your NAS.